Bukit Tabur (Bukit Hangus)

 Summits Index:

-4 / 10 (Fluctuates greatly across seasons and/or between the base and summit)
+4 / 10 (Fluctuates greatly across seasons and/or between the base and summit or mildly unpleasant throughout the year)

 Kuala Lumpur has a tropical rainforest climate.
 It is mainly sunny, hot and humid with lots of rain during the monsoon season between October and March.
 It is also very sheltered from wind.